philuttley/stats-methods-24/_episodes/12-mcmc.md

 To see how MCMC works, we can consider its key algorithm.
 The Metropolis-Hastings algorithm is a cornerstone of computational physics and astronomy, particularly in the context of Bayesian inference and statistical sampling.
 Its primary objective is to generate a sequence of sample points from a probability distribution, especially when direct sampling is challenging.

-## Understanding the Metropolis-Hastings MCMC Algorithm
+## Understanding the Metropolis-Hastings MCMC algorithm

 At its core, Metropolis-Hastings is a stochastic process that constructs a Markov chain.
 A Markov chain is a sequence of random variables where the probability of each variable depends only on the state attained in the previous step, not on the full path that led to that state.
 E.g. a well-known example of a Markov chain is a _random walk_, also known as _Brownian motion_.